- Home

 Very often, activities that are focused on one intense – and potentially frightening – experience seem to make even small moments last longer.

-For example, activities like skydiving, bungee jumping, or zip lining across a forest canopy may only take around 60 seconds, but can feel like a lifetime.
+For example, activities like skydiving, bungee jumping, or zip lining may only take around 60 seconds, but can feel like they last a lifetime.

-While taking up extreme sports may not be for everyone, there are plenty of other softer adventure activities to consider trying (which may be challenging enough, and come without an adrenaline rush).
+While taking up extreme sports won’t be for everyone, there are plenty of other adventurous activities to consider trying.

-For example, cycling, kayaking, paddle boarding, parasailing, white water rafting, and abseiling all provide a bit of a thrill.
-You’ll find information on some of these activities and many more in our article; 11 really adventurous things to try.
+For example, cycling, kayaking, paddle boarding, parasailing, white water rafting, and abseiling can all provide a thrill.
+You’ll find information on some of these activities and more in our article; 11 really adventurous things to try.

 Another way to create more space and time in your life is by saying ‘no’ more often.
 Learning to do this can be difficult at first and may take some practice, but the results are often worth it.

-Saying no to things that you don’t want to do can help you slow down and focus your time, energy, and attention back on what’s important – helping you feel more in control.
-Plus, it can help to make sure that what you say ‘yes’ to matches your priorities and values, and to learn to say no to anything that doesn’t.
+Saying no to things that you don’t want to do can help you slow down and focus your time, energy, and attention on what’s important – helping you feel more in control.
+Plus, it can help to make sure that what you say ‘yes’ to aligns with your priorities and values.

 If you find it difficult to say no, you might want to read our article; The power of saying no – 8 ways to say no and why it’s important.